Post

 Every factory has the same shape.
 Read settings.<provider>, route to a constructor, fail loudly on unknown values.
 No clever inheritance, no registry, no plugin system.
 The cost of being explicit (one if/elif/else per Protocol) is much lower than the cost of being clever (a PROVIDERS = {...} dict that imports lazily, fails late, and hides which providers actually exist).

 The Settings object is the only argument.
-Not a db_url, an api_key, a model_name — just Settings.
+Not a db_url, an api_key, or a model_name — just Settings.
 The factory unpacks what it needs.
-If we ever add a new field — say OLLAMA_CHAT_OPTIONS — only the factory and the affected client change; no caller in routes/services has to grow a new constructor argument.
+If we ever add a new field, say OLLAMA_CHAT_OPTIONS, only the factory and the affected client change; no caller in routes/services has to grow a new constructor argument.
 This is also why Settings lives in app/config.py as a single pydantic-settings class (Post 2): one canonical source of truth, typed, loaded from .env.

-The _modal_proxy_headers helper is one tiny additional flourish: when running against a Modal endpoint, the request needs proxy-auth headers; the helper builds them from Settings.modal_proxy_token_id + modal_proxy_token_secret and fails loudly if exactly one of the two is set (a common “I set the secret but forgot the ID” footgun).
-It’s worth showing because the production deploy in Post 10 is the first time those fields get populated, and the friendly error message is the difference between a five-minute fix and a twenty-minute “why am I getting 401s?” chase.
+The _modal_proxy_headers helper is one tiny additional flourish.
+When running against a Modal endpoint, the request needs proxy-auth headers; the helper builds them from Settings.modal_proxy_token_id + modal_proxy_token_secret and fails loudly if exactly one of the two is set (a common “I set the secret but forgot the ID” footgun).
+It’s worth showing because the production deploy in Post 14 is the first time those fields get populated, and the friendly error message is the difference between a five-minute fix and a twenty-minute “why am I getting 401s?” chase.

 Verification: Prove the Swap Works